What’s involved in learning to scuba dive?

 3. Open Water Dives – Locally or on Vacation.

-After your confined water dives, you and the new friends you’ve made continue learning during four open water dives with your SCUBA MORAIRA SSI Instructor at a dive site.
+After your confined water dives, you and the new friends you’ve made continue learning during four open water dives with your SCUBA MORAIRA PADI Instructor at a dive site.
 This is where you fully experience the underwater adventure – at the beginner level, of course.

 What’s the minimum age I can learn to scuba dive?

 To Scuba Dive in this region of Spain, the minumum age is 12 years old.
 At this age the maximum depth is 6 metres so it is suitable for a Discover Scuba Diving lesson.
 To take part in the SSI Open Water Diver course, the minimum age is 12 years old.